haofanwang/Lora-for-Diffusers/README.md

 python convert_lora_safetensor_to_diffusers.py
 ```

-We have made a PR for diffusers on this [issue](https://github.com/huggingface/diffusers/pull/2403), you can use it on diffusers soon!
+We have made a PR for diffusers on this [issue](https://github.com/huggingface/diffusers/pull/2403), where we futher warp the convering function so that it is more flexible.
+You can directly check it if you cannot wait.
+It shall be merged into diffusers soon!

 # How to train your Lora?